I present three examples to demonstrate how the MMMM can be applied to analyze spatial, network, and aggregation problems.

 theme(legend.position = "bottom")

-# Explanatory variables (all have been standardized):
+# Explanatory variables (standardized):

 # NOX = nitric oxides concentration